Check out this page regularly for upcoming festival appearances, interviews, launches, panels, presentations and literary events.

 In June 2017, I appeared at the Emerging Writers’ Festival in Melbourne on a panel about The Female Gaze.

 In May and June 2017, my writing was exhibited in Going Down Swinging‘s cross-continental exhibition and publication Return Flight MEL>EDI.
 The exhibition was launched at the Atrium in Federation Square in Melbourne in May and at The Number Shop gallery in Edinburgh in June.

 In December 2016, I presented my research on using creative nonfiction to promote young people’s wellbeing at the Youth, Health and Practical Justice Conference in Sydney, organised by the UNSW Practical Justice Initiative and the UTS Faculty of Health.
 I also co-presented an academic poster with Rachel Chapman, who is doing important research on educators’ understanding of gender in early childhood education and how this impacts on young children.

-In August 2016, I was a panelist speaking at an event titled ‘Out at Work: Networking Forum for LGBTI+ and Allies’, which was run by the Australian Education Union.
+In August 2016, I was a panelist speaking at an event titled ‘Out at Work: Networking Forum for LGBTI+ and Allies’, which was run by the Australian Education Union in Abbotsford, Melbourne.

-In October 2015, I was an artist at the National Young Writers’ Festival in Newcastle.
-I chaired a panel on queer writing, and was part of a panel about memoir and the family.
+In October 2015, I was an artist at the National Young Writers’ Festival in Newcastle, NSW.
+I chaired a panel on queer writing, and was on a panel about memoir and the family.